As a recruitment and retention coach, clients often come to me having experienced a recruitment failure.

 When it comes to recruiting, the secret is to know yourself first, what gaps you need to fill and then get to know the candidate.

 HOW CAN WE AVOID BAD HIRES AND INCREASE RECRUITMENT ACCURACY?

 Take your time to know what you really need.
 Evaluate your own decision-making style and motivational traits (not forgetting the gaps).

 Our own unconscious bias can influence how we judge others, and therefore hinder the recruitment process.
-This is where the LAB profile steps in.
+This is where the LAB profile (or behavioural profiling) steps in.
 Knowing your own motivations will shine a light on what needs to be present in a candidate, in order to bring either a complementary working style, or to fill a gap this is missing in your or your team’s skill set.

 Write an effective and performance-motivating job profile.